kyphan38/web/assets/docs/technical/soft skills/3-ccc.md

 - This is a story about leadership in a DevOps environment and how different styles can either wreck or align a team
 - The speaker was leading a DevOps team under a new VP of Infrastructure, both were newly hired
 - While the speaker fostered collaboration, experimentation, and transparency, the VP took a more controlling, closed-off approach
-- Over time, the contrast in leadership styles created two very different team dynamics: one siloed and rigid, the other empowered and high-performing
+- Over time, the contrast in leadership styles created two very different team dynamics: One siloed and rigid, the other empowered and high-performing
 - The real lesson here isn't about pointing fingers, but about recognizing how leadership behaviors deeply impact team health and outcomes

 Actions and result